Intro to Idol Culture

 Cosplay Idols:

-Many groups and individuals are inspired by anime like Oshi no Ko, Idolmaster, and Love Live.
+Many groups and individuals who refer to themselves as Idols were inspired by anime like Oshi no Ko, Idolmaster, and Love Live.
 As such, many will form groups, make outfits and perform as the characters from an idol series.

 Example of a(n) Cosplay Idol(s): Irodori Idols is a Love Live dance cover group based in Southern California.
 The group mainly does dance covers from the Love Live franchise and cosplay and perform as the characters from the franchise.